Travelbookworm

 • 5 Stormswept (stand-alone)

 Sapphy and her brother, Connor live happily with their parents by the Cornwall coast.
-But everything has changed when the man of the house fails to return home from a late-night boat trip.
+But everything changes when the man of the house fails to return home from a late-night boat trip.

 The siblings refused to believe that their dad was drowned in the sea as claimed by everyone else.
-And when they found out the existence of Ingo, befriended with the beings, Faro and Elvira.
-They became more certain that their dad is still alive.
+And when they found out about the existence of Ingo, befriended the beings, Faro and Elvira.
+They became more certain that their dad was still alive.

 They clung to the hope that, one day they would find him in Ingo.
 But, in order to get to the underwater and get all the answers, Sapphy and Connor must embrace their heritage and solve some conflicts between the two worlds.

-During that time, they didn’t have a proper camera to capture an underwater image, but even when they have it back then, it wouldn’t bring any good because they were too shocked to even moved a muscle.
+During that time, they didn’t have a proper camera to capture an underwater image, but even when they had it back then, it wouldn’t bring any good because they were too shocked to even move a muscle.

 I only started reading the Stormswept once I came back from my holiday, and I was a bit surprised to find that the story she told me was kind of similar to one of the scenes in the book!

-Due to her lack of strength, she has to get her sister involved.
-Together with Jenna, they moved him to a secluded salt pool for recuperation and swear not to tell anyone about it.
-However, the danger is always lurking around especially to a species like Marlin.
+Due to her lack of strength, she had to get her sister involved.
+Together with Jenna, they moved him to a secluded salt pool for recuperation and swore not to tell anyone about it.
+However, the danger is always lurking around, especially to a species like Marlin.

-Over time, the bond between the twin grew apart while the relationship between Morveren and Marlin blossoming.
-Morveren would have to make a choice whether to stay with her family or to go away with Marlin into the underwater kingdom, Ingo.
+Over time, the bond between the twins grew apart while the relationship between Morveren and Marlin blossomed.
+Morveren would have to choose whether to stay with her family or to go away with Marlin into the underwater kingdom, Ingo.

-This series is suitable for a young reader; not a romantic story but brotherly love and friendship.
-The choice of words is light and easy and I did enjoy reading Sapphy’s & Connor’s adventure.
+This series was suitable for a young reader; not a romantic story but brotherly love and friendship.
+The choice of words was light and easy and I did enjoy reading Sapphy’s & Connor’s adventures.

-Meanwhile, towards the end of the story in stormswept, it had made my heart racing for the fear of Marlin’s safety.
+Meanwhile, towards the end of the story in Stormswept, it made my heart race for the fear of Marlin’s safety.
 Overall, I thought that the stories about Ingo were fascinating and fun.
 Oh, how I wish I was away in Ingo!

 Facebook Comments